 Reflexologists in Australia work both independently and also in conjunction with IVF treatments.
 The soles of the feet are like a mini map of the inside of the body and are linked to inner organs and body systems, including the fallopian tubes, ovaries and testicles.
 By pressing these areas on the feet the nervous system is unlocked, energy pathways are accessed to assist the body to regain its natural balance and heal itself.
 If you’re looking at how to increase fertility, this is a crucial part of the process.

 It is most important that each couple are as healthy as possible before commencing reflexology fertility treatments.
 I work with a naturopath who provides a good nutritional start to the program.
-I conduct a couple consultation at the start of the fertility program followed by a weekly treatment for the first 3 months followed by fortnightly treatments until conception.
-I see males once a month until their partner becomes pregnant.
+I conduct a couple consultation at the start of the fertility program followed by a weekly treatment for the first 8 weeks followed by fortnightly treatments until conception.
+I see males once a week usually for 8 weeks until their sperm test indicates that there has been significant improvement.
 I generally see my mums-to-be monthly throughout their pregnancy.

 There are many reasons for turning to alternative or complementary therapies, not least of which is to assist your body to heal itself and the therapist should make recommendations on how to improve your diet and lifestyle along with the therapy and provide you with a list of changes you can make to get your body conception friendly.
 You and/or your partner will need to see that person over several weeks or months as you slowly increase your well being and reduce any stress and tension.
 Single motherhood is also becoming a lifestyle option and many potential single mothers prefer to consult a complementary therapist as it is a more private option.
 It is important to choose a therapist with whom you feel comfortable and you should change your therapist if you feel they are not providing you with the warm encouraging environment you expect.